Agency guides

 • Facebook Ads overview: Time passed, impressions, link clicks, pixel leads, conversions, cost per conversion, and total spend.

-As you can see, Whatagraph’s cross-channel report template allows agencies to overview and optimize the performance of individual clients’ channels without digging deep into each channel individually.
+As you can see, Whatagraph’s client reporting template allows agencies to overview and optimize the performance of individual clients’ channels without digging deep into each channel individually.

 Instead, you can quickly present your clients with the most important key performance indicators and give an accurate report on your progress.